Davey-Gravy/notes/Surround Sound.md

 ## Money (almost??)

 "Puttin rap on my back and I'm black and snatchin' crowns"
-- more about his critical success rather than his revenue
+- more about his critical success rather than commerical success

 ## Overall